What is a Pre-Application Meeting?

 - Perspective renderings

-The applicant will be advised what the next steps will be in the development review process related to planning and zoning.
-This will vary by project type.
+The prospective applicant will be advised at the meeting what the next steps will be as this will vary by project type.

-Please contact other agencies such as the Department of Permits, Licenses, and Inspections, Department of Public Works, and Pittsburgh Water and Sewer Authority to find out about other approval processes for your project.
+Please contact other agencies such as the Department of Permits, Licenses, and Inspections, the Department of Mobility and Infrastructure, the Department of Public Works, and Pittsburgh Water and Sewer Department to find out about their approval processes for a project.